Access the soil moisture probe portal

 - You can also watch ‘how to’ videos which are in the Resources tab within the portal.

-The new stations will complement other Wimmera networks such as those managed by Perennial Pasture Systems and Wonwondah Landcare Group.
+The new stations complement other Wimmera networks such as those managed by Perennial Pasture Systems and Wonwondah Landcare Group.
+Download the Fact Sheets below for more information about what information cropping, pastures and livestock farmers can access and how to interpret it.

 Glenlofty prime land producers Tony and Sally Roberts installed a soil moisture probe on their property as part of the Perennial Pastures Systems network in 2018 to support decision making for increased pasture growth.